gitlabhq/gitlabhq/doc/development/contributing/issue_workflow.md

 # Workflow labels

-To allow for asynchronous issue handling, we use [milestones][milestones-page] and [labels][labels-page].
+To allow for asynchronous issue handling, we use [milestones][milestones-page] and [labels](https://gitlab.com/gitlab-org/gitlab-ce/-/labels).
 Leads and product managers handle most of the scheduling into milestones.
 Labelling is a task for everyone.

 Most issues will have labels for at least one of the following: